-- The Corporation's total bonds outstanding at year-end were \$266.2 million, net of unamortized amounts, which is a decrease of \$988.1 million from the prior year. - The Corporation's net position as of March 31, 2020 is a deficit of \$87.2 million.
-This represents an increase of \$688.7 million from the Corporation's net position from the previous fiscal year-end, a deficit of \$775.9 million.
-This increase is primarily the result of repayment of bonds from State appropriations and proceeds from the refunding issuance of the New York State Urban Development Corporation State Sales Tax Revenue Bonds, Series 2020A (Tax-Exempt) and Series 2020B (Federally Taxable) ("STRB 2020"). - During the fiscal year ended March 31, 2020, the Corporation had revenues of \$704.9 million, which included \$302.4 million in funds drawn from appropriations from New York State and \$381.3 million in proceeds received from STRB 2020. - Total expenses of the Corporation for the fiscal year ended March 31, 2020 on a full accrual basis were \$16.2 million, which includes \$14.1 million for interest on the Corporation's outstanding bonds. - As a result of the STRB 2020, the Corporation recorded a Gain on in-substance bond defeasance, which is attributed to write-offs of unamortized bond premiums, unamortized deferred losses attributed to the refunded debt, swap deferred inflow and swap liability and payments made to the escrow agent. - The Corporation's General Fund ended the year with an annual operating deficit of \$392 thousand and a fund balance of \$1.1 million. - The Corporation's Debt Service Fund ended the year with an annual operating deficit of \$331 million and a fund balance of \$181.9 million.
-Assets in the Debt Service Fund included \$169.2 million in cash, and \$12.7 million in investments, The Corporation's Trustee held cash to pay debt service of \$169.2 million that was payable on April 1, 2020.
-The annual operating deficit and related decrease in fund balance in the Debt Service Fund are primarily attributable to the fact that the funds drawn from State appropriations were less than debt service. - The Corporation's \$158 million combined capital reserve requirements were satisfied on an amortized cost basis by holding cash and investments with no amortized cost and owning a FGIC Municipal Bond Debt Service Reserve Insurance Policy ("Surety Bond") that will pay up to \$170 million through April 1, 2021 to pay debt service, if needed.
-The Corporation's Senior Capital Reserve Fund is currently funded with a Surety Bond.
-Pursuant to a reinsurance agreement between FGIC and National Public Finance Guarantee Corporation ("NPFG"), a subsidiary of MBIA, Inc., NPFG has reinsured certain obligations of FGIC, including the Surety Bond on deposit in the Senior Capital Reserve Fund.
-As of March 31, 2020, NPFG is rated Baa2 by Moody's Investor Services ("Moody's"), and is no longer rated by S&P Global Ratings ("S&P"). - The long-term bond ratings assigned to the Corporation as of March 31, 2020 were Aa1 by Moody's, AA+ by S&P and AA+ by Fitch Ratings, Inc. ("Fitch").
+- The Corporation's total bonds outstanding at year-end were \$96.7 million, net of unamortized amounts, which is a decrease of \$169.5 million from the prior year. - The Corporation's net position as of March 31, 2021 is a deficit of \$4.5 million.
+This represents an increase of \$82.7 million from the Corporation's net position from the previous fiscal year-end, a deficit of \$87.2 million.
+This increase is primarily the result of repayment of bonds from State appropriations. - During the fiscal year ended March 31, 2021, the Corporation had revenues of \$80 million, which included \$79.4 million in funds drawn from appropriations from New York State and \$527 thousand in settlement refunds received from UBS regarding LIBOR rate resetting practices. - Total expenses of the Corporation for the fiscal year ended March 31, 2021 on a full accrual basis were \$(2.7) million, which includes \$(2.9) million for interest on the Corporation's outstanding bonds. - The Corporation's General Fund ended the year with an annual operating deficit of \$112 thousand and a fund balance of \$976 thousand. - The Corporation's Debt Service Fund ended the year with an annual operating deficit of \$89.6 million and a fund balance of \$92.3 million.
+Assets in the Debt Service Fund included \$92.3 million in cash.
+The Corporation's Trustee held cash to pay debt service of \$92.3 million that was payable on April 1, 2021.
+The annual operating deficit and related decrease in fund balance in the Debt Service Fund are primarily attributable to the fact that the funds drawn from State appropriations were less than debt service. - The long-term bond ratings assigned to the Corporation as of March 31, 2021 were Aa2 by Moody's, AA+ by S&P and AA+ by Fitch Ratings, Inc. ("Fitch"). - The Corporation made its final debt service payment on April 1, 2021.
+As per section 3233 of the Public Authorities Law, the Corporation shall continue until six months after all its liabilities have been met or otherwise discharged.
+Upon the termination of the existence of the Corporation, all of its rights and property shall pass to and be vested in the State.